mlawso33-code/mastermind-game/README.md

   </a>
   </div>

 This project was dedicated to a coding challenge I receieved.
-While creating this project, I realized the answer to boredom it could offer for people seeking a simple challenging game.
+While creating this project, I realized the answer to boredom it could offer.
+For people, like me, seeking a simple but challenging game.
 I personally enjoy a good challenge, and who better to challenge than the computer!
 Test to see if you can beat the "Master Mind"!

 <p align="right">(<a href="#top">back to top</a>)</p>